solana-foundation/developer-content/docs/intro/dev.md

 ### Client-side Development

-If you're working on the client-side, you can work with any programming language you're comfortable with.
+If you're developing on the client-side, you can work with any programming language you're comfortable with.
 If you're working on the on-chain side, you'll need to know Rust, C, or C++.
 Solana has community contributed SDKs in the majority of languages to help developers interact with the Solana network.
 You can find your